Hurricane Irene: Meteorological history

 Early on August 27, Irene further weakened to a Category 1 hurricane as it approached the Outer Banks of North Carolina.
 At 7:30 am EDT (11:30 UTC) on the same day, Irene made landfall near Cape Lookout, on North Carolina's Outer Banks, with winds of 85 mph, but exhibited an unusually low pressure of 951 mbar, which is typically found in a category 3 hurricane.
 After having tracked over land for about 10 hours, the eye of Irene became cloud-filled, although the center remained well-defined on radar images.
-Early in the evening of August 27, Irene re-emerged into the Atlantic near the southern end of the Chesapeake Bay in Virginia as a marginal Category 1 hurricane, slowly weakening as it continued northward and weakening to a tropical storm early on August 28.
+Early in the evening of August 27, Irene re-emerged into the Atlantic near False Cape in Virginia as a marginal Category 1 hurricane, slowly weakening as it continued northward and weakening to a tropical storm early on August 28.
 Shortly before sunrise, at 5:35 am EDT (09:35 UTC) on August 28, Irene made a second landfall at Brigantine in southeastern New Jersey near Atlantic City with winds of 70 mph and soon after moved over water again, hugging the New Jersey coastline.
 About 3 1/2 hours later, Tropical Storm Irene made landfall with 65 mph winds in the Coney Island neighborhood of Brooklyn, New York.

 Following its final New York landfall, Irene moved northeast over New England while maintaining its strength, before it was declared an extratropical cyclone early on August 29, while its center was located near the New Hampshire/Vermont border.
 During that day, the system continued to move towards the northeast, before it was absorbed by a frontal system early on August 30.
 This system, which the Free University of Berlin dubbed as Ex-Irene, continued moving northeastward for another few days, reaching Iceland on September 2.
 Afterward, the system stalled just south of Iceland and gradually weakened, before it was absorbed by another approaching extratropical cyclone to the west on September 6.